 In the 1980s, Music Together pioneered the development of the mixed-age approach in early childhood music.
 In each class we strive to create a musically rich, developmentally appropriate environment where the whole family can enjoy music and nurture skills at the level right for each child.
 Mixed-age classes--for children from birth through age 5--also provide a rich learning environment because children of different ages thrive when they interact with each other: the babies are often fascinated by the older children, and the "big" children enjoy helping and sharing with the "little" ones.
 This approach is based on research from music education, early childhood development, and family relationships, as well as Music Together's 25 years of experience in the field.

 However, we do offer another type of class for infants.
 Babies classes (for children 6 months of age or younger) are designed for parents who want to learn as much as possible about music development in infants.
-Babies may be enrolled either in a babies class or a mixed-age class.
-We also offer Big Kids classes for children 5 through 7 years of age.
-Children need not have taken a mixed-age Music Together class to be enrolled in a Big Kids class.
+Babies may be enrolled either in a Babies class or a Mixed-Age class.
+We also offer Rhythm Kids classes for preschoolers aged 4 to 5 years (Level 1) and 5- to 8-year-old children in grades K-2 (Level 2).
+Children need not have taken a Music Together class to be enrolled in a Rhythm Kids class.

-Each babies and mixed-age class has a minimum of 6 and a maximum of 12 registered children plus their adult caregiver(s).
-Each Big Kids and guitar class has a maximum of 8 students.
+Each Babies, Mixed-age, and Rhythm Kids class has a minimum of 6 and a maximum of 12 registered children.
+Each Guitar for Grownups class has a maximum of 8 students.

 Yes!
-Free, no-obligation demo classes, available by reservation only, are held before the regular session's classes begin.
+Free, no-obligation demos of most class types, available by reservation only, are held before the regular session's classes begin.
 To reserve a spot for you, we will need your name, your child's name and age, your e-mail address, and your phone number.
 You can schedule your demo by clicking here.

 No. Because the educational philosophy of Music Together requires that everyone in class be comfortable and used to making music with each other, our current semester's classes cannot be taken as demo classes, even for a fee.
 All spots in all classes are reserved for registered families; no exceptions will be made.